cytoscape/cytoscape.js/documentation/md/core/init.md

 **`panningEnabled`** : Whether panning the graph is enabled, both by user events and programmatically.

 **`userPanningEnabled`** : Whether user events (e.g. dragging the graph background) are allowed to pan the graph.
 Programmatic changes to pan are unaffected by this option.

+**`boxSelectionEnabled`** : Whether box selection (i.e. drag a box overlay around, and release it to select) is enabled.
+If enabled, the user must taphold to pan the graph.

 **`selectionType`** : A string indicating the selection behaviour from user input.
 By default, this is set automatically for you based on the type of input device detected.
 On touch devices, `'additive'` is default &mdash; a new selection made by the user adds to the set of currenly selected elements.
 On mouse-input devices, `'single'` is default &mdash; a new selection made by the user becomes the entire set of currently selected elements (i.e. the previous elements are unselected).